 Examples of liposuction techniques include:

-Liposuction is one of the most commonly performed surgical cosmetic procedures done in the country, and has a high patient satisfaction index.
+Liposuction is one of the most commonly performed surgical cosmetic procedures done in the country.
 Liposuction is a good method of spot reduction, but is not an effective method of weight loss.

 Kellie, a 25-year-old salon owner from Fort Walton Beach, Florida, says, "I had 800 CCs (cubic centimeters) removed from my hips and outer thighs.
 My clothes fit better now and people keep asking, 'Are you losing weight?'"

-Immediately following the surgery, Gray says she experienced a burning sensation in her legs, along with some swelling, soreness, bruising, and small scars that are hardly noticeable today.
-The worst part of liposuction, says Gray, was the pain, which, she adds, was not bad enough to dissuade her from doing it again.
+Immediately following the surgery, Kellie says she experienced a burning sensation in her legs, along with some swelling, soreness, bruising, and small scars that are hardly noticeable today.
+The worst part of liposuction, says Kellie, was the pain, which, she adds, was not bad enough to dissuade her from doing it again.
 She also did not like wearing the compression garment, which is a fancy girdle that is commonly worn for a few weeks afterwards to help reduce the swelling and to shrink the skin.
-Four weeks after the surgery, Gray's pants size had shrunk from a size 10 to a 6.
+Four weeks after the surgery, her pants size had shrunk from a size 10 to a 6.

-Kim McIntosh of Kinston, North Carolina had a similarly successful outcome.
+Kim of Kinston, North Carolina had a similarly successful outcome.
 At 35 years old, she had liposuction on her thighs, stomach, and waist.

-"I had soft, fatty thighs and no shape in the waist," says McIntosh.
+"I had soft, fatty thighs and no shape in the waist," says Kim.
 She says the results were even better than she expected, although she did take medicine to manage the pain.
-"The liposuction made a world of difference in how I looked, moved, wore my clothes—and in my self-esteem," McIntosh adds.
+"The liposuction made a world of difference in how I looked, moved, wore my clothes—and in my self-esteem," she adds.

 Leah, 42, of South Lake Tahoe, California, was not as fortunate.
 After losing 120 pounds, Carlson still felt her hips and thighs were out of proportion, so she signed up for liposuction.

-Contrary to her doctor's promises, Carlson's first liposuction surgery did not produce noticeable results.
+Contrary to her doctor's promises, her first liposuction surgery did not produce noticeable results.